 You Are Not Aiming Too High!

-Whether you got the job or you were a runner-up, you are right where you belong.
-In fact – as the title suggests, on the path to landing your first professional position, if you haven’t gotten turned down once or twice for a job where you were a serious candidate, you may not be aiming high enough.
-It is our experience that new graduates are more likely to be aiming too low then aiming too high.
+Whether you got the job, or you were a runner-up, you are right where you belong.
+In fact, if you haven’t gotten turned down once or twice for a job where you were a serious candidate, you may not be aiming high enough.
+It is our experience that new graduates are more likely to be aiming too low than aiming too high.

 You should, of course, ask for feedback re: what you might have done to present yourself as a stronger candidate.
 Because you moved through the process this far, and because you are a new graduate, you might actually get an HR person or hiring manager to give you some constructive feedback.
+Our client did ask for feedback and basically was told it had nothing to do with her, she was great, but the other candidate had more experience.
 Always ask the question, and frame it as part of your commitment to learning and growing.
 But mostly you should get back up and go on to the next interesting opportunity!

 Now, here is an actual tip.
 When you know you want the job, make sure that the hiring manager hears that from you.
 People love to be chosen, so let them know you are choosing them.
 Leave them with some version of “I have thoroughly enjoyed this process and getting to know you and the team.
 I know that I could come in and make a strong contribution, and I would love to work for you.”
 Say it with confidence and with a smile.

-If you feel like you could use more help throughout the interview process, feel free to contact us at email@example.com for a free 30-minute consultation.
+If you feel like you could use more help throughout the interview process, or you are a parent who feels like your new graduate could use support here, feel free to contact us at firstname.lastname@example.org, or 60-398-7278 for a free consultation.